 With message routing you are capable to control the message flow through any GSM provider connected to the NG.
 This depends who is the sender or receiver of the message.
 In Ozeki 10 SMS gateway you can set a routing table to do this.
 This can be an incoming or outgoing table.
 You can also include keywords in the routing table to route the messages containing a specific keyword.

 Users can schedule the date and time when to send a message before saving them.
 If there is an applicable outgoing routing table for the message then it will be sent out exactly at the scheduled date and time the user has previously set it.

 Filtering messages are useful for routing or big data processing.
 Messages can be filtered by sender number, destination number or message content.
 You can apply keyword filtering to message contents.
 The sender and destination are both important in incoming or outgoing routing tables.

 Protection and security

-Loopback protection, encryption and digital signitures can be set to protect and secure the message flow.
+Loopback protection, encryption and digital signatures can be set to protect and secure the message flow.
 Loopback protection saves the system from broadcast loops.
 Encryption is essential since it is safer to send encrypted messages which will be decrypted at destination.
-Digital signitures can guarantee that the messages are sent from a device controlled by the sender person
+Digital signatures can guarantee that the messages are sent from a device controlled by the sender person

 Hundreds of books are written about Big data.
 Big data is a mainstream topic.
 With NG you can collect sender, receiver or content data from messages.
 You can build databases using the collected data and run AI algorithms to analyse it.
 Analysation helps to better know your customer.